MrFriendCS/MrFriendCS.github.io/H-CS-SDD.md

 ## Software Design and Development
 {:.no_toc}

 All the code examples use Python.
-The code is available on  [Replit](https://replit.com/@esafriend1r/H-CS-Software).

 **Note:** These notes are focused on Higher Computing Science so some terms are used differently.
 Any reference to an `array` will actually use a `list`.